unl-ml-art/generative-text-obenson891/README.md

 Idea 1: Take cats/dogs from humane societies and to create names and blurbs about them.
 There are many creative and fun names out there these days.
 I would them make cute little illustrations about the pets up for adoption.

-Idea 2: Makeup tutorials.
-And then trying them out on myself.
-I have a very very limited skill with makeup so this could be fun, however could prove hard to find written instructions.

 ## Model/Data

 Briefly describe the files that are included with your repository:
 - trained models
-- training data (or link to training data). what is your corpus?
+- training data (or link to training data). what is your corpus? describe training data and where you got it etc.

 ## Code